-Very often before a game a player feels anxious about how to win his game against his respected opponent.
-Usually, this leads to spending too much time thinking on what opening he should use in order to achieve a considerable edge quickly and not suffer much to win.
+Very often before a game, a player feels anxious about how to win his game against his respected opponent.
+Usually, this leads to spending too much time thinking about what opening he should use in order to achieve a considerable edge quickly and not suffer much to win.
 This kind of vicious cycle happens to all of us who play in tournaments often.

 We forget that chess is a lot more than just the opening and that our engines and databases will not be there to help us through the game.
 That’s why it is important to keep a more global thinking and see the maximum potential of each position.
 Even in seemingly equal openings there are always small nuances that can unbalance the game.
 Mastering the technique to make the small advantages count is one of your goals in your systematic training.

 In this article we will show you some examples of strong grandmasters winning with positional play and with a simplicity that will impress you.
 Before moving on to the games, let’s try to define what a small advantage is.